FAIR-Universe/HEP-Challenge/pages/starting_kit.md

 #### ⚠️ Note:
+- Please register with your university or official email for security reasons.

 - Participants can submit a pre-trained model zipped together with the `model.py`.
 It is the participants responsibility to load the pre-trained model in the Model class.
 In this case participants may want to ignore the train_set provided as input of the Model class.

 - You can download and see real sample submissions from our github repo: https://github.com/FAIR-Universe/HEP-Challenge/tree/master/example_submissions/